damienjacinto/idcyberark/README.md

 # Overview

-Projet to handle the idconnection of the request between a pod and the api PAM.

-Each connexion to PAM needs a unique Id by credential.
+Cyberark offer an API with PAM to request hosts data in the safe (host type, user, pwd).
+To request informations you need a credential and a unique idconnexion (Number between 1 and 100).
+The request lasts around 1 to 5 seconds, during this time any request with the same credential and idconnexion locks the account for 15 minutes.

+The goal of this projet is to handle unique idconnection number for each request.
+The request to the cyberark's api is launch from a pod that run on Jenkins inside our OpenShift.
-Each Jenkins has his own credential.
+Each instance of Jenkins use it's own credential.

-The goal of this api is to handle a counter by Jenkins.
-From an instance of Jenkins you can have multiple requests simultaneously and the Id provided needs to be unique.
+From one Jenkins multiple requests can be send simultaneously, the idconnexion provided for each request needs to be unique.
+We can't run more than 10 simultaneous pod and PAM connexions on a Jenkins.

-# API
+# API Entrypoints

 - GET /id/{jenkins}

-Get the increment value of the unique id for the Jenkins {jenkins}
+Get the value to use as idconnexion for the Jenkins named :{jenkins}

 ``` bash
 $ curl localhost:8080/id/pic-eul